shibanashiqc/phone-pay-php/README.md

 ## Documentation

-Documentation of PhonePay's API and their usage is available at <https://developer.phonepe.com/v1/docs/api-integration>
+Documentation of PhonePe's API and their usage is available at <https://developer.phonepe.com/v1/docs/api-integration>

 ## Basic Usage